danielep71/VBA-PROBABILITY-DISTRIBUTIONS/README.md

 └─ SECURITY.md
 ```

 The Wiki is maintained separately through the repository's Wiki interface.
+A documentation package aligned to this tree is available under the accompanying `wiki/` directory in this update bundle.

 ---